 Each research area will schedule the second-year exams independently within the April-June time frame.
 The oral exam will be scheduled for 90 minutes.
 These 90 minutes include a 75-minute oral exam followed by a 15-minute session for the faculty to evaluate the exam and prepare feedback for the student.
 The exam will commence with an uninterrupted, 15-minute research presentation by the student followed by a 60-minute session with the faculty committee that includes Q&A and discussion.
 The written report has a maximum length of 10 pages and is submitted prior to the oral exam, deadlines are provided by each research area.

-As the first step, second-year students meet with their research advisors to discuss which faculty might be appropriate as members of their thesis committee.
-Thesis committees must be composed of at least two other MIT faculty besides your advisor.
-Your thesis committee chair must be from the department of chemistry and in your area of chemistry (chemical biology, inorganic, organic, or physical).
+As the first step, second-year students meet with their research advisors to discuss which faculty might be appropriate as members of their Thesis Committee.
+Thesis Committees must be composed of at least two other MIT faculty besides your advisor.
+Your Thesis Committee chair must be from the department of chemistry and in your area of chemistry (chemical biology, inorganic, organic, or physical).
+Please see the notes below if you are working in a research group outside the department and/or are co-advised.
 You are required to propose at least four faculty members as candidates for your committee in addition to your advisor, though you may propose up to six faculty members.
-Students should fill out the online Thesis Committee Nomination Form by Tuesday, September 15, 2020.
-Submitted forms are then reviewed by the Graduate Officer and a faculty advisory group who assign final thesis committees.
+Students should fill out the online Thesis Committee Nomination Form by Friday, September 15, 2023.
+Submitted forms are then reviewed by the Graduate Officer and a faculty advisory group who assign final Thesis Committees.
 They will also choose one of these faculty members to be your Thesis Committee Chair.
 This process is necessary to avoid the past problem of some faculty being assigned to an inordinately large number of committees.
-If you are listing any faculty outside the department, you should contact them before submitting your form to confirm that they are willing to serve on your thesis committee and attend all relevant examinations and meetings.
+If you are listing any faculty outside the department, please contact them before submitting your form to confirm that they are willing to serve on your Thesis Committee and attend all relevant examinations and meetings.
 You do not need to reach out to any faculty within the department about serving on your thesis committee.

 Annual Meeting with Research Advisor

 Under this system, research advisors are required to meet with each graduate student in their group who is in their second or later year to discuss the student’s intellectual and professional development over the past year and progress toward the degree.
 Prior to this meeting, students should complete Parts I-II of the required form on their own.
+Send the file to your Advisor the night before the meeting.
 At the meeting, students discuss their progress, future plans, and concerns with their advisor.
 The completed Graduate Student Annual Research Advisor Meeting form must be signed by both the student and their research advisor.
 Note that this is only a suggested format for the meeting.
 You and your advisor may choose a different format for the discussion as long as there is some written summary.
-Signatures will not be required this year, as meetings will be virtual.

 Annual Meeting with Thesis Committee Chair